Applying for Postgraduate Study

 Durham University is committed to recruiting the most able and talented postgraduate students from across the world.
 It seeks to achieve this by identifying merit and potential and ensuring that its admissions process is open, fair and transparent to all with the potential to meet our entry requirements, regardless of background.

 Below you will find guidance on how to apply for a postgraduate programme at Durham University through our online application process and information about what to expect at each stage of the application process.
+Clicking on each heading will reveal further information.

 The standard minimum entry requirement to study a postgraduate programme at Durham University is normally achievement of an upper second class UK honours degree (2:1) or equivalent qualification and two satisfactory academic references.
 Full details of qualification equivalencies by country can be found here.
 For applicants who are not Native English speakers, English language evidence may also be required.